cc-hpc-itwm/tarantella/docs/source/installation.rst

 ----------------

 In order to test Tarantella on your local machine, make sure you can ssh to ``localhost`` without password.
-For details, we refer to the :ref:`FAQ section <faq-label>`.
+For details, refer to the :ref:`FAQ section <faq-label>`.

 Building Tarantella from source
 -------------------------------